BetaGeoModel#

 class pymc_marketing.clv.models.beta_geo.BetaGeoModel(data, model_config=None, sampler_config=None)[source]#

-Beta-Geo Negative Binomial Distribution (BG/NBD) model
+Beta-Geometric Negative Binomial Distribution (BG/NBD) model for a non-contractual customer population across continuous time.

 Parameters: